 You Aren’t Doing Enough Customer Marketing

-Scaling a SaaS company past, say, 100 customers, $1m ARR, or even earlier, is as much about making fewer mistakes than it is about going faster, bigger, strong.
+Scaling a B2B company past, say, 100 customers, even just $1m ARR, is as much about making fewer mistakes than it is about going faster, bigger, strong.
 Take as many actions as you can to just do a bit better.

-And above are 5 you can take this week.
+And the above are 7 or so you can take this week.

 Make it so.